beartype/beartype/doc/src/faq.rst

     **Beartype believes dynamic typing is beneficial by default,** because Python is beneficial by default.

-    **Beartype is unopinionated.** That's because beartype `operates exclusively at the higher level of pure-Python callables and classes <Versus Static Type-checkers_>`__ rather than the lower level of individual statements *inside* pure-Python callables and class.
+    **Beartype is unopinionated.** That's because beartype :ref:`operates exclusively at the higher level of pure-Python callables and classes
+    <eli5:static>` rather than the lower level of individual statements *inside*
+    pure-Python callables and class.
 Unlike static type-checkers, beartype can't be opinionated about things that no one should be.

 If none of the above *still* apply, still use beartype.
-It's `free as in beer and speech <gratis versus libre_>`__, `cost-free at installation- and runtime
-<Overview_>`__, and transparently stacks with existing type-checking solutions.
+It's `free as in beer and speech <gratis versus libre_>`__, :ref:`cost-free at installation- and runtime <eli5:comparison>`, and transparently stacks with existing type-checking solutions.
 Leverage beartype until you find something that suites you better, because beartype is *always* better than nothing.

 *******************************
 Does beartype do any bad stuff?